 The old man's eyebrows raised.
-"Goodness, does his reputation, too. precede him?
+"Goodness, does his repu- tation, too. precede him?
 How did you know his occupation?
 I had thought he'd yet to be published!"
 The scholar shrugged.
 "Oh, it's a bit of a fey quality that I have, I fancy."
-"My blushes," the other simpered.
+"Well. well," the other chuckled, "i am suitably im- pressed.
+But, as I say.
+Mr. Snodgrass here is a capital poet-" "My blushes," the other simpered.